LONG ARTICLE! 35 – 45 minute read:

 Two 10cc syringes for catalyst and wax (if using polyester resin)

-Big, high-quality shears for cutting fibreglass;
+Big, high-quality shears for cutting fiberglass;

 Both 1” and 2” good-quality, chemical-resistant masking tape;